jsdealy/latin/miscellae/guideToLatinConversation.md

 Edo, edidi, editum,
 edere, to publish, to say.

-Elicio, elicui, elici-
-tum, elicere, to draw out.
+Elicio, elicui, elicitum, elicere, to draw out.

 Elldo, ellsi, ellsum,
 elidere, to bruise, to grind.